flavioaiello/corium/README.md

 ## NAT Traversal

-Corium implements comprehensive NAT traversal using ICE-like techniques with QUIC-native transport:
+Corium implements comprehensive NAT traversal using path probing with QUIC-native transport:

 ### How It Works